UnPanditaJugando/CertificatedPanda.github.io/index.md

 Version          : really importan information!!
 </code></pre>
 once you have your back folder its time to move it movit to your preper USB drive
-Tip: remeber that as same as the windows default C: unit for windows system for external device will be almost aways D:
+Tip: remember that as same as the windows default C: unit for Windows system while accessing de installation unit will be assigning the D: letter in the USB creat .TXT file and add the next code:
+<pre><code class="language-html">pnpuntil /add-driver "D:\NameYourFolder\*.inf" /subdirs /install /reboot </code></pre>